ibm-cloud-docs/containers/cli-ks-plugin.md

 Disable the public cloud service endpoint for a cluster.
 {: shortdesc}

-**Important**: Before you disable the public endpoint, you first must complete the following steps to enable the private cloud service endpoint:
+Before you disable the public endpoint, you first must complete the following steps to enable the private cloud service endpoint:
 1. Enable the private cloud service endpoint by running `ibmcloud ks cluster master private-service-endpoint enable --cluster <cluster_name>`.
 2. Follow the prompt in the CLI to refresh the Kubernetes master API server.
-3. [Reload all the worker nodes in your cluster to pick up the private endpoint configuration.](#cs_worker_reload)
+3. [Reload all the worker nodes in your cluster to pick up the private endpoint configuration.](#cs_worker_reload) {: important}

 ```sh
 ibmcloud ks cluster master public-service-endpoint disable --cluster CLUSTER [-q] [-f]